 Doctors may decide to wait and see whether the ASD will close on its own.
 Some small ASDs will close on their own before the child is 2 years old.

-If the ASD is large, or won't close on its own, additional steps will be required.
+If the ASD is large, or won't close on its own, additional steps will be required to prevent complications from developing.
 Our doctors are among the most experienced in ASD closure.
 Options include:

 After ASD repair, most children recover quickly and don't experience additional cardiac problems.
 Children with ASD must see a pediatric cardiologist for checkups.
 Rarely, additional surgery is required.